Lori Loughlin Asks For A Reduction Of Bond, Claims She’s No Flight Risk

 Former Full House star Lori Loughlin and her fashion designer husband Mossimo Giannulli are asking the judge presiding over their case to reduce each of their $1 million bonds.
 They insist that this is on the grounds that they present no reason to be viewed as a flight risk, according to Fox News.

 The famous couple has already pleaded guilty for their respective roles in the college admissions scandal after allegedly using bribery and cheating to get their two daughters, Olivia and Isabella, into the University of Southern California.
-However, they are not due to face their final sentencing until next month.
+However, they are not due for their final sentencing until next month.
 In the meantime, they are pleading with Judge Nathaniel Gorton to consider lowering their bonds to a mere $100,000 each.

 The latest statement given by the couple’s legal team offers assurance that both Loughlin and Giannulli will show up to face their final sentencing in court in Boston, Massachusetts.